 How and when does an employee receive compensation payments?

 An employee out on workers compensation leave is paid in the following manner:

 - A full day's pay for the day the accident occurs (paid by Brandeis University).

 - Five days' sick time from the day after the injury through the fifth day of injury (paid by Brandeis University).

 - Sixty percent of employee's average weekly wage beginning on the sixth day after the injury (paid by CCMSI).
-Note: If the employee is expected to be out of work for longer than five days, the employer is required to submit a report to the Massachusetts Deptartment of Industrial Accidents.
+Note: If the employee is expected to be out of work for longer than five days, the employer is required to submit a report to the Massachusetts Department of Industrial Accidents.

-For detailed information, see the Workers Compensation Tip Sheet.
+For detailed information, see Workers Compensation.

 Can I audit a class?